DexCodeSX/lua/README.md

 # Bisam Console (BETA)

 A modern, professional console GUI for Roblox with improved functionality and mobile support.
+Modified for Roblox exploits and loadstring compatibility.

 ## Features